Terence Gavaghan: Career

 Development Tom Askwith, Gavaghan answered directly to Johnston.
 Gavaghan was tasked with the speedy rehabilitation of 30,000 prisoners in the Pipeline, a collection of British internment camps for suspected Mau Mau fighters.
+Gavaghan was selected due to his reputation as an outsider as a result of being ethnically Irish, as well as other officers who found themselves off-put by his "renegade mentality and insatiable sexual appetite."
 That month he took control over the detention camps in Mwea and initiated Operation Progress, designed to break prisoner morale and ensure that the fighters confessed and recanted their support for rebellion through the use of force.
 Gavaghan had disdain for securing voluntary confessions through winning over the "hearts and minds" of the prisoners, later saying, "I think honestly if people said 'hearts and minds' to me I simply said yuck."
 Once order was restored there, Gavaghan implemented the "dilution technique", whereby small groups of prisoners from Manyani were brought to Mwea and, through the use of physical force, were changed into new prison uniforms and had their heads shaved.
 Gavaghan's staff and other teams of administrators then forced the Mau Mau to denounce their allegiance to the rebellion.
 Most confessions were involuntary.
 Gavaghan was personally involved in the violent treatment of prisoners, and once recalled in an interview that later in his tenure at the camps he personally reviewed recalcitrant detainees and selected some among them to be executed.